Proxie1337/train-kiosk/README.md

 A basic command-line simulation for a train ticket dispensary.

-This is just a draft program, which is missing a couple of things.
+This is just a draft program, which is missing a couple of features.
 However, it should show you the general gist of how to program a basic train kiosk system.